martinduke/draft-duke-shmoo-remote-meetings/draft-ietf-shmoo-cancel-meeting.md

 Finally, the LLC MUST assess the impact on its own operations, including:

-* The number of critical support staff and contractors who can be at the venue
+* The number of critical support staff and contractors who can be at the venue.

 * The financial impact of continuing the meeting, or implementing any of the possible remedies.